tomeryeh/demo/docs/tutorial.md

 			return new Promise(
 				function(resolve, reject) {
 					var user = userController.getUser();
-					//this is the first time user is connected to Kuzzle so Cabble ask an id user to Kuzzle if (!user.userId) {
+					//this is the first time user is connected to Kuzzle,
+					//Cabble ask an id user to Kuzzle if (!user.userId) {
-						kuzzleController.createUser(user, function() {
+						//createUser set the new id send from Kuzzle to user. kuzzleController.createUser(user, function() {
 							kuzzleController.initPubSub();
 							resolve();